davidtchiu/davidtchiu.github.io/teaching/cs161.thu/hwk0.me/index.md

    - Saving old outputs on the screen *will* get annoying though, when your programs get more complicated.
 So just remember that you can always re-enable this option.

-6. Let's try something a little more involved.
+6. Let's try something slightly more involved.
 Write a method called `printInitials()` that prints out your first, middle (if applicable), and last initials in "block form" (see how I printed mine below).
 There's not a pre-built command print a design like this, so you'll need to do it yourself!
 Notice the formatting below --- mine has multiple rows that I need to print out.
 Mine also uses the letter itself to create the block shape.
 For instance, my initials, DTC, might be output as follows:

    ```
    DDDDDD   TTTTTTTTT   CCCCCC